There are two ways to create a new form:

 Step 3: Builder

 This is the core part of Web Form Builder.
 Here you create the form by dragging fields from the left to the right, and define exactly how each section of the form should look.
+Each field has settings which can be accessed by clicking the edit pencil.
+These allow you to change the field label, placeholder and "required" message texts, as well as any conditions, drop-down options and hidden values.

 In addition to regular fields, there are three sets of special building blocks for your forms:

 You may notice some fields that begin with the word "custom".
 These are special fields which you can use to collect customised data, such as a Student's food allergies.
 We advise that these are used with care.
+For more information about locking Custom Fields, take a look here.
 Please check with the Customer Support team if you're unsure.
-For more information about locking Custom Fields, take a look here.

 These allow you to add images or horizontal spacer lines to your form.